isromero/isromero/README.md

 ### <div align="center">Hi✌🏻!
 I'm Ismael.
 Not just a Full-Stack Developer, but a creator at heart, always eager to build and explore beyond code. 😎</div>

-- 🔭 Looking for new opportunities...
+- 🔭 Working on BBVA providing support from Accenture

 - 🧠 Front-End Developer & Founding Partner of [Climind](https://climind.com/)